 You can overcome this fear and mitigate the risk by putting some checks and balances in place.
-Clearly state in the terms and conditions at sign up that the discount is for first-year members only.
+Clearly state in the terms and conditions at sign up that the discount is for first-year customers only.
 Put logic checks in place that identify existing members and stop them from renewing at the discounted rate.
 And make sure you have a plan in place for handling longer tenured members who might complain that they have to pay more at renewal than a first-year member.
-Show those full paying members the same love (or more!) that you do the first-year member who joined at a discount through things like unique renewal onboarding messaging, free downloads, and special new content notifications.
+Show those full-paying members the same love (or more!) that you do the first-year members who joined at a discount through things like unique renewal onboarding messaging, free downloads, and special new content notifications.

 In general, you’ll likely find that very few people actually try to cheat the system and game you for the discount repeatedly.
 Yes, there will always be some who find a way to sneak around the rules, but our experience shows this is not a widespread problem.
 And it doesn’t outweigh the potential upside from MORE members and the longer-term increased revenue.

-START BY DIPPING YOUR TOE IN THE MEMBERSHIP DISCOUNT WATERS THROUGH TESTING
+START BY DIPPING YOUR TOE IN THE DISCOUNT WATERS THROUGH TESTING

 A smart way to see how your prospects will react to first-year discounts is to start out small and test a few scenarios.

-Challenge yourself and your organization to look beyond the short-term fears about discounting and consider the potential longer-term financial gains through MORE members joining your exclusive group.
+Challenge yourself and your organization to look beyond the short-term fears about discounting and consider the potential longer-term financial gains through MORE people joining your exclusive group.